Other 1099 vs. W-2 considerations

 When breaking down the differences between 1099 and W-2, there are other considerations to keep in mind, such as hourly rates, salaries, and benefits.
 Learn more about these calculations below.

 How to calculate the hourly rate differences between W-2 and 1099 workers

 You may pay contractors a set amount, either hourly or by the project.
 Many contractors will outline their payment terms and rates in their contracts.
-1099 contractors who are paid hourly may ask for a higher hourly rate than you pay your regular employees.
-1099 contractors pay their own taxes and supply their own benefits.
-So they may need to charge more per hour to cover those costs.
+1099 contractors who get paid hourly may ask for a higher hourly rate than you pay your regular employees.
+1099 contractors pay their own taxes and supply their own benefits, so they may need to charge more per hour to cover those costs.

 How to calculate the salaries and benefit rates of W-2 and 1099 workers

 Contractors don’t always get the added benefits of health insurance, paid time off, and other employer-paid benefits that W-2 employees do.
 1099 workers have to provide these benefits themselves.
 As a rule of thumb, benefits are worth about 30% of a worker’s total compensation package, according to the U.S. Bureau of Labor Statistics.

 A March 2020 report found that employer costs for employee compensation for civilian workers averaged $37.73 per hour they worked.
 Wages and salaries cost employers $25.91 while benefit costs were $11.82.
 These benefits include: